 For the parent and spouse who is divorcing an alcoholic, we have found the following to be most helpful:

 In California, Family Code section 3011 states alcohol abuse is a consideration when evaluating the children's best interest.
-On that subject, section (d) states:
+On that subject, section (a)(4) states:

-“(d) The habitual or continual illegal use of controlled substances, the habitual or continual abuse of alcohol, or the habitual or continual abuse of prescribed controlled substances by either parent.
+"(4) The habitual or continual illegal use of controlled substances, the habitual or continual abuse of alcohol, or the habitual or continual abuse of prescribed controlled substances by either parent.
 Before considering these allegations, the court may first require independent corroboration, including, but not limited to, written reports from law enforcement agencies, courts, probation departments, social welfare agencies, medical facilities, rehabilitation facilities, or other public agencies or nonprofit organizations providing drug and alcohol abuse services.
-As used in this subdivision, “controlled substances" has the same meaning as defined in the California Uniform Controlled Substances Act, Division 10 (commencing with Section 11000) of the Health and Safety Code.”
+As used in this paragraph, "controlled substances" has the same meaning as defined in the California Uniform Controlled Substances Act (Division 10 (commencing with Section 11000) of the Health and Safety Code)."

-If the alcohol abuse’s existence is not the issue but the recovery has been short-lived, random alcohol testing can be a valuable resource to protect the children.
+Random alcohol testing can be a valuable resource to protect the children

 The worst type of case and the most dangerous one as it relates to the children is that which involves the spouse who refuses to get help and refuses to acknowledge any measures need to be taken even though the alcohol abuse problem is significant.